-The Cheonghae Unit engaging in an anti-piracy combat exercise last month (Yonhap)
+The Cheonghae Unit engaging in an anti-piracy combat exercise in December 2019 (Yonhap)

 The Ministry of National Defense said Tuesday that its anti-piracy Cheonghae Unit will expand its operational range to cover the Strait of Hormuz, a narrow body of water between the Persian and Oman Gulf that sees millions of barrels of oil passing through it daily.